DDQXZcp/PolyU_2020_sem2/EdisonAI/interview_preparation.md

 ### Japanese

 My experience of Japanese comes from an Interest class a few years ago and watching Japanese animation for years.
 The interest class teached Fifty sounds ,some simple grammer and dialague.
 When I saw a character of Hiragana or Katakana, I can directly pronounce them.
 Combined with some chinese character, I may know what's the meaning of the word.

+### Introduction

+Hello, nice to meet you.
+My name is Herman TANG Zhiheng.I am a student of the Hong Kong Polytechnique university.
+My major is electronics and information technology.
+First of all, I am attracted by the culture and technology of Japan.
+It would be great for me to do internship in Japan.
+And I found that EdisonAI has an intern position that is of (Computer Vision, Deep Learning/Machine Learning Algorithm Developer (Python orC/C++))
+I am interested in IT and AI and I have related knowledge and experience.
+I would like to have a try.

+### What to expect